ckillam12/final_project/README.md

 - Game reset:
  The games conditions will be reset after dying or reaching the end of the game.
 - Imports and requirements:
-  Have the downloaded JSON file in same directory Import tkinter, json, and random
+  Have the downloaded JSON file in same directory, Import tkinter, json, and random